21fernandinhow/worldcupcounter/README.md

 # World Cup Counter
-A simple project that counts and updantes how much time left to the next world cup
+A simple project that counts and updates how much time left to the next world cup